hasanrizvi94/pylon-kb-to-ada/README.md

 The script will prompt you for:
 1. **Ada bot handle**: Enter your bot subdomain (e.g., "my-company" for my-company.ada.support)
-2. **Pylon API key**: Your Pylon API authentication key
+2. **Ada API key**: Your Ada API authentication key
-3. **Ada API key**: Your Ada API authentication key
+3. **Pylon API key**: Your Pylon API authentication key
+4. **Pylon knowledge base ID**: The ID of the specific knowledge base to sync

 Then it will:
-1. Fetch the first knowledge base from Pylon
+1. Validate the knowledge base exists and fetch its details
-2. Retrieve all articles (up to 200)
+2. Retrieve all articles (up to 200) from the specified KB
 3. Create a corresponding knowledge source in Ada
 4. Upload all articles with converted Markdown content
 5. Log the new source ID for future delta syncs